DimiKont/MIPS-Single-Cycle/README.md

 # MIPS-Single-Cycle

-## This is an implementation of a 32-bit Single Cycle MIPS Processor.
+## This is an implementation of a 32-bit Single Cycle MIPS Processor. <br>

 **NOTE** This specific processor does not support the jump instruction